orlambda/the-odin-project/foundations/01-css-methods/README.md

 The properties you need to add to each element are:

-* `div`: a red background, white text, a font size of 32px, center aligned, and bold
+* `div`: a red background, white text, a font size of 32px, center aligned, and bold - external
-* `p`: a green background, white text, and a font size of 18px
+* `p`: a green background, white text, and a font size of 18px - internal
-* `button`: an orange background and a font size of 18px
+* `button`: an orange background and a font size of 18px - inline

 ## Desired Outcome
 ![desired outcome](./desired-outcome.png)